Tessa’s Recipe Rundown

 Can I Make Homemade Hawaiian Rolls Ahead of Time?

 Enriched yeast doughs can have issues rising properly if made ahead.
-Instead, I recommend freezing the fully baked rolls as directed just below.
+Instead, I recommend freezing the fully baked rolls as directed just below, as these rolls freeze beautifully.

 How to Freeze Hawaiian Rolls